-he two wires are looped from device to device.
+The wire pairs are looped from device to device.
 There are no polarisation requirements.
-(On some controllers, the clamps are designated A and B. On others there is no designation.
-Otherwise the connections are identical.)
-If a screen is used, it must be connected to the system device and any repeaters.
+(On some controllers, the clamps are designated A and B, while on others there is no designation.
+The connectors are otherwise identical.
+If a screen wire is used, it must be connected to the system device and any repeaters.
 A screen must always be looped from device to device.